Assistant Professor –

-Throughout his career Jay has performed a repertoire of over 40 ballets including 15 full lengths, 20 ballets, and 8 Balanchine ballets.
+Professor Kim’s career as a professional dancer includes having been awarded a total of 9 medals in international dance competitions, including 2 Grand Prix and 7 Gold Medals earning the top placing medals in Ballet, Modern, and Korean Folk Dance categories from 1989 ‐1998.
+His professional dancing career spans across 12 years dancing as a Soloist with Universal Ballet Company of Seoul, Korea across 13 countries on the major stages of the world including America, Austria, Canada, England, France, Germany, Greece, Hungary, Italy, Japan, Korea, Spain, and Switzerland.
+He also danced as a Principal dancer with Korean Ballet Theatre for 4 years, performed Principal Guest Artist engagements throughout Korea and America, and danced with Korean National Ballet Theatre and Dayton Ballet Theatre in the states.
+Throughout his career Jay has performed a repertoire of over 40 ballets including 13 full lengths, 20 ballets, and 8 Balanchine ballets.
 He was featured in over 12 media works which highlights include a dance review in the New York Times, a book feature in Dance in Korea, featured articles in Dance and People , Dance Forum, Madame Figaro, and Debebe magazines, and was featured in a live 30‐minute television talk show appearance on ‘Arirang International’ television stations program ‘Heart to Heart’.

-He currently serves as Assistant Professor and Artistic Director of Utah Ballet at the University of Utah Department of Ballet.
-He has previously served as Director of the Metropolitan Ballet Academy and Theatre, Adjunct Faculty at the Sejong University, Director of the Art Ballet Center of Seoul, and as Ballet Faculty at the Academy of Nevada Ballet Theatre.
+He currently is Assistant Professor at the University of Utah Department of Ballet.
+He has previously served as Artistic Director of Utah Ballet, Director of the Metropolitan Ballet Academy and Theatre, Adjunct Faculty at the Sejong University, Director of the Art Ballet Center in Seoul, Korea and Ballet Faculty at the Academy of Nevada Ballet Theatre among others.